Local restaurant making changes to stay afloat during pandemic

 WICHITA, Kan.
 (KSNW) – A local restaurant that’s had to close twice because of the pandemic is hoping a city program can help it expand its seating.

-“It gives us an opportunity to have outside seating and actually we had already been doing that because of the curbside and we decided hey why not just put some chairs outside and actually its been doing pretty well,” said Connie’s Mexico Cafe Manager, Cici Garcia.
+“It gives us an opportunity to have outside seating and actually we had already been doing that because of the curbside and we decided hey why not just put some chairs outside and actually its been doing pretty well,” said Cici Garcia, Connie’s Mexico Cafe Manager.

 Garcia said there have been several changes to restaurant operations.
 They’ve put up barriers between booths to try and seat more customers safely, plus opened the restaurant on Monday’s.
 Now they’re hoping the “Open Air ICT” program will give them the chance to use outdoor space to seat additional customers.